Sausage, Spinach and Tortellini Soup

 Okay, back to the soup!
 Probably the best thing about this recipe (besides how delicious it is, I mean) is how quickly and easily it comes together.
 There’s very little prep work and only one dish to wash!
 Here’s how you make it:

-1. Brown the sausage in a large, heavy bottomed pot or dutch oven.
+- Brown the sausage in a large, heavy bottomed pot or Dutch oven.

-To store leftovers: Transfer to an airtight container or bag and store in the refrigerator for 3-4 days, per USDA.
+To store leftovers: Transfer to an airtight container or bag and store in the refrigerator for 3-4 days, or freeze soup for a couple of months.

 Sausage, Spinach & Tortellini Soup